 - All sexual jokes must have a non-sexual interpretation that is at least as obvious as the sexual one.

-- No nudity—all costumes must adhere to the official Kumoricon rules.
+- No nudity—all costumes must adhere to the official Kumoricon code of conduct.

 - Be clever, not crass!
 If you think your costume or presentation might be too risqué or offensive, it probably is.

 - If you have a question about your content, please feel free to ask the Cosplay Staff if it is allowable.

 - You may surprise the audience, but never surprise the crew.